-This clinical trial demonstrated that administration of chewed Xtampza resulted in lower Drug Liking E{max} than swallowing crushed immediate-release oxycodone.
-Similarly, swallowing intact Xtampza resulted in lower Drug Liking E{max} than swallowing crushed immediate-release oxycodone.
-This decrease in Drug Liking E{max} for both chewed and intact oral administration of Xtampza suggests that the relative abuse potential of Xtampza is significantly lower than that of a non-abuse-deterrent formulation of crushed immediate-release oxycodone (p<0.0001).
+This clinical trial demonstrated that administration of chewed Xtampza resulted in lower Drug Liking $E{max}$ than swallowing crushed immediate-release oxycodone.
+Similarly, swallowing intact Xtampza resulted in lower Drug Liking $E{max}$ than swallowing crushed immediate-release oxycodone.
+This decrease in Drug Liking $E{max}$ for both chewed and intact oral administration of Xtampza suggests that the relative abuse potential of Xtampza is significantly lower than that of a non-abuse-deterrent formulation of crushed immediate-release oxycodone (p<0.0001).

 In conclusion, data from these Category 3 human abuse potential clinical trials demonstrated that Xtampza resulted in reduced Drug Liking when the drug product is chewed prior to oral administration, or when Xtampza is crushed and snorted, relative to immediate-release oxycodone administered by the same routes.
-Based on these findings, Xtampza may result in reduced abuse by oral or nasal routes of administration, both of which are the most common abuse routes for oxycodone.